georgeyk/mezzanine-instagram-gallery/README.md

 ===========================

-This is a django application to create a [mezzanine][0] gallery using the uploaded instagram images of a certain user.
+This is a django application to create a [mezzanine][0] gallery using the instagram images of a certain user.

 Here is an [example][1] of the gallery created with this application:

-You will need to setup a cron job (or alike) to get the pictures on a regular basis.
+You will need to setup a cron job (or alike) to get the pictures from time to time.

 Requirements